-Peas have some drought tolerance but irrigation can double or triple yields in periods of severe drought.
+Peas have some drought tolerance but irrigation can double or triple yields in periods of severe droughts.
 This is especially true when water is applied during bloom and early pod development.
-In Oklahoma, without irrigation, peas usually suffer during short drought periods and although they may produce a crop the yield can be greatly reduced.
+Without irrigation, peas usually suffer during short drought periods; and, although they may produce a crop, the yield can be greatly reduced.
 Excessive rainfall or overhead irrigation at or a few days before bloom stage may delay fruit set and encourage excessive vine growth by interfering with pollination.